MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/install-and-configure-biztalk-accelerator-for-swift-on-orchestration-servers.md

 ---
 description: "Learn more about: Installing and Configuring BizTalk Accelerator for SWIFT on Orchestration Servers"
-title: "Installing and Configuring BizTalk Accelerator for SWIFT on Orchestration Servers | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Installing and Configuring BizTalk Accelerator for SWIFT on Orchestration Servers" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "orchestration server, installing BizTalk Accelerator for SWIFT"
-  - "BizTalk Accelerator for SWIFT, installing on orchestration server" ms.assetid: 127113ae-46b4-4290-a2c1-6a3db04cd178 caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Installing and Configuring BizTalk Accelerator for SWIFT on Orchestration Servers
 This section describes how to install and configure [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] on the orchestration servers.
 These servers are mainly used to run the FIN Repair and Reconciliation orchestration and the Message Repair/New Submission orchestration.